-- 600 V or less rated for large commercial, institutional and industrial applications - 250 V or less rated for residential and light commercial applications
+- 600 V or less rated for large commercial, institutional and industrial applications - · 250 V or less rated for residential and light commercial applications on each end to permit the other cables to remain in service and delivering power

 In institutional, commercial and industrial systems, cable limiters are used at both ends of each cable on three or more cables-per-phase applications, and located between the transformer and switchboard as shown in Figure 7.7.20.a.
 For residential systems, the limiters are generally applied on single cables as shown in Figure 7.7.20.b.